Chemistry IA ideas (30+ topics) - Topic Description & Analysis Included!

 - To calculate the standard molar volume of hydrogen, opt for a barometric method using Dalton’s Law.
 The reaction between Zinc and Hydrochloric Acid will help determine the same.

 Investigating Enthalpy changes.

-Determine the relationship between the enthalpy of hydration, enthalpy of the solution and lattice enthalpy by applying Calorimetry and Hess’ Law.
+Determine the relationship between the enthalpy of hydration, enthalpy of the solution, and lattice enthalpy by applying Calorimetry and Hess’ Law.

-Make use of Calorimetry, verify that the enthalpy of neutralization of different acids and alkalis is 55KJ mol^-1.
+Use Calorimetry to verify that the enthalpy of neutralization of different acids and alkalis is 55KJ mol^-1.

 Calculating the Activation energy of a Chemical Reaction.